Campbell Live: Broadcasting standards breaches

-In October 2009, the BSA upheld a complaint by Gary and Julie Riddell against Campbell Live for breaching accuracy and fairness standards in a February 2009 broadcast about their cattle grazing practices along the Pahaoa River.
+In October 2009, the BSA upheld a complaint by Gary and Julie Riddell against Campbell Live for breaching accuracy and fairness standards in a February 2009 broadcast about their cattle grazing practices along the Pāhaoa River.
 The segment, which featured critical commentary from neighbours, environmental experts, and officials, failed to give the Riddells a reasonable opportunity to respond, relying instead on a last-minute “door-stepping” attempt.
 The BSA found that the reporter’s approach was unfair and that the programme inaccurately claimed the Riddells had been ordered to move cattle and clean up a rubbish dump—neither of which had occurred.
 It ruled that the broadcast unfairly harmed their reputation and ordered TVWorks to air a summary of the decision and pay $1,670 in legal costs.

 In March 2011, the BSA upheld a complaint against Campbell Live for unfairly portraying businessman Tony Katavich as a criminal and internet fraudster in broadcasts aired on 4 and 5 March 2010.
 The programme, which investigated Katavich’s online businesses selling job and adoption information packs, included customer allegations of being “ripped off” and described him as the “face of a faceless crime.”
 The BSA found that the broadcasts created an unjustified impression of criminal conduct without sufficient evidence, although complaints regarding privacy and accuracy were not upheld.
 TV3 was ordered to pay $2,000 in costs to the complainant.

 In July 2011, the BSA upheld a complaint over a Campbell Live segment on striking workers at recycling company Paper Reclaim, aired in July 2010.
 The Authority found breaches of accuracy and fairness, ruling that the programme misrepresented the company’s premises as rat-infested and unsanitary through exaggerated imagery and unverified claims.
 A promotional clip was also found to have misled viewers.
 TV3 was ordered to broadcast a summary of the decision, pay $13,742.20 in legal costs to the complainant, and $3,000 to the Crown.

 In May 2012, the BSA upheld a complaint against Campbell Live, 3 News, and The Jono Project over the use of hidden-camera footage of a shop owner during a segment on public reactions to women wearing burqas.
 Originally broadcast on Campbell Live, the footage was reused in other programmes where the woman was mocked and labeled a “racist.”
 The Authority found that the woman was not given the opportunity to respond and was unfairly and unjustifiably portrayed.
 TVWorks was ordered to pay $2,000 to the Crown.